Burbank in Los Angeles County, California — The American West (Pacific Coastal)

 At the Disney Burbank lot, the building housed many of the support services.
 Payroll, Publicity Support, Traffic and finally the Post Office were located in the building.

 The structure is the last remaining example of the “California Bungalow” type architecture that remains from the Hyperion studio facility.
 Its attractive style and utility, starting in the early years of the company, give it a special place in the history of the Disney lot.

 Erected 1990 by The Walt Disney Studios.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
-The Fantasia Stage (within shouting distance of this marker); Stage Three (within shouting distance of this marker); Stage Two (about 300 feet away, measured in a direct line); The Bungalow (about 400 feet away); The Animation Building (about 400 feet away); Huey (about 700 feet away); Johnny Carson Park (approx. 0.4 miles away); Spirit of the CCC (approx. one mile away).
+The Fantasia Stage (about 300 feet away, measured in a direct line); Stage Two (about 300 feet away); The Shorts Building (about 400 feet away); Stage Three (about 600 feet away); The Animation Building (about 600 feet away); Huey (approx. 0.2 miles away); Johnny Carson Park (approx. 0.3 miles away); Spirit of the CCC (approx. 1.1 miles away).
 Touch for a list and map of all markers in Burbank.